 10-33 What is the management of asymptomatic people with suspected coronavirus infection?

-Well people with suspected coronavirus infection should remain at home and monitor themselves for early symptoms of COVID-19, i.e. they should be quarantined at home and self-monitor.
-Quarantining means isolating people who have or are suspected of having coronavirus infection.
+Well people with suspected coronavirus infection should remain at home and monitor themselves for early symptoms of COVID-19, i.e. they should be isolated at home and self-monitor.
 They should take their temperature regularly especially if they are feeling unwell.
 If they develop a fever, cough or breathing difficulty they should phone for medical advice or help, and not immediately go to their family doctor or the local clinic or hospital where they may infect others or get infected themselves.
 A healthcare provider will direct them to the correct facility for screening.
 If they do go to a health facility for assessment or testing, they should inform the staff that they are concerned they may have COVID-19.
 The staff may ask them to put on a surgical mask and wait in a separate area away from other patients.

 The management of people who are well but have been exposed to someone with COVID-19 is the same as those with suspected infection, i.e. quarantine at home and self-monitor.
 They should have access to accurate information on COVID-19.